Home » Water Quality » Contaminants » The 2 Effective Methods to Remove Chromium 6 from Water

 • Inadequate storage

-Health Effects of Drinking Chromium 6 Contaminated Water
+What Are The Health Effects of Drinking Chromium 6 Contaminated Water?

 Exposure to chromium 6 causes significant damage to the respiratory tract.
 The nature of the damage might vary from slight irritations on the inside of the nose to more severe problems like asthma.

-It can also cause reproductive complications by inducing apoptosis in male somatic and spermatogonial stem cells.
-As a result, there’s severe damage to sperm production and, subsequently affects the ability to reproduce.
+Plus, it can cause reproductive complications by inducing apoptosis in male somatic and spermatogonial stem cells.
+As a result, there’s severe damage to sperm production, which affects the ability to reproduce.

-There is no federal standard regulating the consumable amount of chromium 6, but the United States Environmental Protection Agency (EPA) has made efforts for regulation.
-According to the EPA, the total amount of chromium 6 in drinking water shouldn’t exceed 0.1 milligrams per litre or 100 parts per billion.
+There is no federal standard regulating the consumable amount of chromium 6, but the United States Environmental Protection Agency (EPA) has made efforts to regulate it.
+According to the EPA, the total amount of chromium 6 in drinking water shouldn’t exceed 0.1 milligrams per liter or 100 parts per billion.

 California lawmakers have taken extra steps to ensure the safety of drinking water.
 They established the maximum contaminant level of chromium 6 at 10 parts per billion.